Quick Scroll:What is The Banting Diet?

 - Situate the tape measure halfway between your lowest rib and the top of your hip bone, use your belly button as a guideline.

-- What should I do if I do not see results in my weight loss?
+- What should I do if I do not see results while being on the Banting Diet?

 Not seeing any results can be very demoralizing, when it does happen remember we are not all the same and our bodies react differently.
 If you do not see any results start by cutting back on your carb intake.
 If this still doesn't work try cutting out dairy completely, many people are lactose intolerant without knowing it.